feklee/san/hardware/life_size/nodes/esp_server/README.md

 Development with USB connection
 ===============================

+  * Flashing:

-  * Before flashing, make sure that the correct camera is selected:
+      - Make sure that the correct camera pinout is selected:

             $ make menuconfig

-  * Flash the ESP-EYE (builds as well):
+      - Build and upload: (high baud rate)

             $ python2 $(which idf.py) -p /dev/ttyUSB0 flash --baud 2000000

-    After flashing, re-plug the USB connection, or else monitoring won’t work.
+      - Re-plug the USB connection, or else monitoring won’t work.

-  * Monitor:
+  * Monitoring:

+      - If the Arduino is connected, keep the reset button pressed.

+        *Background:* Unless floating, the CLK pin needs to be pulled high, or else the ESP-EYE won’t boot.

+      - Start the monitor:

             $ python2 $(which idf.py) -p /dev/ttyUSB0 monitor

-    *Troubleshooting* if the monitor output does not advance (no log output):
-    Unless floating, the CLK pin needs to be pulled high, or else the ESP-EYE won’t boot.
-This is done when the connected Arduino starts.
-So, if the ESP-EYE doesn’t boot, reset the Arduino, then immediately try again.
+      - Wait until the ESP-EYE has booted.

+      - Release the Arduino’s reset button.